gpt-engineer-org/gpt-engineer/WINDOWS_README.md

 ### Run

 - Create an empty folder.
 If inside the repo, you can:
-  - Run `xcopy /E projects\example projects\my-new-project` in the command line
+  - Run `xcopy /E /I "projects\example" "projects\my-new-project"` in the command line
   - Or hold CTRL and drag the folder down to create a copy, then rename to fit your project
 - Fill in the `prompt` file in your new folder
 - `gpt-engineer projects/my-new-project`